 The goal of this study is to monitor the status of an endangered false killer whale population and provide scientific data to guide their recovery and inform conservation strategies.

-In order to better inform about and contribute toward the recovery of the main Hawaiian Islands insular population of false killer whales, we monitor trends in their abundance, movements, health, and population status.
+In order to better inform about and contribute toward the recovery of the main Hawaiian Islands population of false killer whales, we monitor trends in their abundance, movements, health and population status.
 Dedicated research surveys are conducted in the Maui Nui region and extend up to 50 miles offshore.
 Our dedicated research surveys are supplemented by donated ID photos and by sightings collected aboard platforms of opportunity.
 Searches for false killer whales are opportunistic in nature to maximize the geographic scope of the study area.
 In addition to our surveys, we will launch a “rapid response” anytime we are notified of sightings in our study area.
+We encourage ocean users to report their false killer whale sightings to our hotline, 808-HELP-FKW, so that we can launch our dedicated research vessel when false killer whales are within Maui Nui waters, enabling us to collect much-needed scientific data.

 We collect a variety of data to gain a broad understanding of individual and population-level metrics, including photo-identification, biological samples, and UAS (unoccupied aerial system; drone) morphometrics.